htrajan/ht-drawsteel/Classes Single Page/Fury.md

 <tr class="odd">
 <td>3</td>
 <td>- You gain an edge on Agility tests and resistance rolls.<br />
-- While in wolf form, your attacks do �.<br />
+- While in wolf form, your attacks do [SURGE].<br />
-- When you attack a target while in wolf form, the next ally to damage that target before the start of your next turn has � against the target.</td>
+- When you attack a target while in wolf form, the next ally to damage that target before the start of your next turn has [SURGE] against the target.</td>
 </tr>
 <tr class="even">
 <td>6</td>
-<td>- While in wolf or hybrid wolf form, you can use all your abilities, and your attacks do ��.<br />
+<td>- While in wolf or hybrid wolf form, you can use all your abilities, and your attacks do [SURGE][SURGE][SURGE].<br />
-- When you attack a target while in wolf or hybrid wolf form, the next ally to damage that target before the start of your next turn has �� against the target.</td>
+- When you attack a target while in wolf or hybrid wolf form, the next ally to damage that target before the start of your next turn has [SURGE][SURGE] against the target.</td>
 </tr>
 <tr class="odd">
 <td>9</td>